Courses

 We are also hosting a number of online courses, for those of you who are unable to make it to Norwich to our in-person events.
 All of our online courses will be hosted on Zoom.

-Building Skills in Creative Non-fiction (SOLD OUT)
+Building Skills in Creative Non-fiction (starts 13th January 2026)

 A 6-week online course intended to help you start a new project, work on an existing one or experiment from week to week to practice your writing skills with the help of tutor Andrew Kenrick.
 Each week we’ll look at a different aspect of creative non-fiction, complete with writing exercises and readings, as well as getting the opportunity to have your own writing workshopped.